bigbadzero/TeamProject/README.md

 # TeamProject
-This program was written by Benjamin Watson, Bendan Roberts, Bryan Luna, and Brody Smith
+This program was written by Benjamin Watson, Bendan Roberts, Bryan Luna, Anthony Santiago, and Brody Smith

 This Project is designed to allow a company to implement a digital punch card system